iAMianIANiAM/PrismaTechGauntletv3/working/ChronicleTransitionProtocol.md

 > *Current Date: YYYY-MM-DD*
 >
 > *This chronicle serves as the primary running journal of development activity and historical record for the PrismaTech Gauntlet 3.0 project.
 It contains ideas, test results, trial/error logs, decisions, and development plans.*
+>
+> **IMPORTANT:** All new entries must be added to the **END** of this chronicle.
+If a date/timestamp is provided by the user, apply it; if not, label the entry "DATE/TIME UNKNOWN".
+Do NOT input your own evaluation of the time.

 ## 📋 Migration Summary (YYYY-MM-DD)